YaoGroup/DIFFICE_jax/model/README.md

 ### `networks.py`

-Involving python functions to generate the neural network model for each physical variable involved in the problem.
+Involving essential functions to generate the neural network model for each physical variable involved in the problem.
 For regular PINN training, two networks are created.
 One network has three outputs, representing two velocity components and thickness.
 The other network has either one output for isotropic viscosity, or two outputs for two anisotropic viscosity